DAS is a Scottish Government-backed debt management scheme which allows you to repay your debts through a debt payment programme.

 People who can give free, face-to-face advice include advisers in Citizens Advice Bureaux and local authority money advisers.
 Some organisations may also give information and advice over the telephone or online.

 A charge is made to creditors for the provision of the payments distribution service and application fee.
-The legislation states the maximum fee to be charged for the application is 2% and the payment distributor’s fee must not be more than 8% of the amount due to be paid to a creditor.
+The legislation states the maximum fee to be charged for the application is 2% and the payment distributor’s fee is 20% of the amount due to be paid to a creditor.

-Therefore, if a debtor completes their programme under DAS, creditors will receive a minimum of 90% of the debt owed to them.
+Therefore, if a debtor completes their programme under DAS, creditors will receive 78% of the debt owed to them.

 Upon completion, the debtor cannot be held liable for any further payments towards debts included in the programme, nor any interest, fees, penalties or charges which would have accrued during the scheme.